natemcmaster/dotnet-tools/README.md

       <td><code>aistdoc</code></td>
       <td>
         <p>
-          Generates an API reference documetation for .NET and TypeScript code (based on XML Docs or TypeDoc comments) and publishes it on the web.
+          Generates an API reference documentation for .NET and TypeScript code (based on XML Docs or TypeDoc comments) and publishes it on the web.
         </p>
         <p>